SwingGuy1024/Blog/Bad Uses of Optional.md

         this.foo = (foo == null)?
 Optional.empty() : foo; // clumsy!
     }

 Now you're worrying about two null values, the Foo that may be null and the Optional that holds it.
-Setters used to be very simple to write.
+Setters should be very simple to write.

 But two simple changes return us to simplicty, and buy us robustness.
 First, don't store an Optional.
 Second, don't take one as a parameter.

     public class Widget {
         // ...